Modeling the thermodynamics of the FeTi hydrogenation under para-equilibrium: an ab-initio and experimental study: Experimental computational methods

 \subsection{Measurement of PCI curves}

 Fe foil (99.5\% purity, purchased from Sigma-Aldrich) and Ti foil (99.7\% purity, purchased from Alfa Aesar) were placed into an arc melter and samples with a total of 4~g were melted together.
 The resulting ingot with an atomic ratio of 1:1 was re-melted at least five times to ensure homogeneity, and then suction-cast into a rod-shaped copper mold with dimensions of 3~mm diameter and 30~mm length.

 The FeTi rod was transferred into an argon-filled glovebox, with a circulation purifier controller to keep O${_2}$ and H${_2}$O levels lower than 1~ppm to minimize oxidation and degradation of the material.
 The alloy was hand crushed and then sifted through a 125~$\mu$m sieve.
 The fine powder material was activated at 90~°C under dynamic va\-cuum for 15~h, after that 10 cycles were used to further activate the sample.
 The cycling conditions were 50~bar and 50~°C for absorption followed by 1~bar and 50~°C for desorption.
 A sample of approximately 1.8~g was used for the PCI measurements.

-PCI curves were recorded at 40, 50, 60, 70, and 100~°C under ultra-pure hydrogen gas atmosphere using the Sieverts method (employing PCT-Pro 2000 Setaram \& Hy-Energy) \cite{Sieverts1907}.
+PCI curves were recorded at 40, 50, 60, 70, and 100~°C under ultra-pure hydrogen gas atmosphere using the Sieverts method (employing Setaram PCT-Pro 2000 \& Hy-Energy) \cite{Sieverts1907}.
 The pressure was controlled so that an increment step was performed when the absorbed hydrogen content did not change within 10~min in mono-phase regions.
 For the points near and on the plateau, the waiting time at constant pressure was about 120~min for absorption and 180~min for desorption to allow enough time for equilibration.